 - a performance of a play

 - an exhibition of a film

 - an indoor sporting event

-- a performance of live musicany playing of recorded music
+- a performance of live music

-- a performance of dance
+- any playing of recorded music - a performance of dance

 - entertainment of a similar description to that falling within a performance of live music, any playing of recorded music or a performance of dance

 - entertainment facilities for making music

 - entertainment facilities for dancing

 - entertainment of a similar description to that falling within entertainment facilities for making music or dancing

 - provision of late night refreshment

 - the sale by retail of alcohol

 Activity (and Area if applicable) Description Time From Time To

-A. Performance of a play (Indoors)
+A. Performance of a play (Indoor s)

 Monday to Sunday 11:00am 1:00am

 B. Exhibition of films (Indoors)

 Monday to Sunday 11:00am 1:00am

 C. Indoor sporting event

 Monday to Sunday 11:00am 1:00am

-E. Performance of live music (Indo ors)
+E. Performance of live music (Inc doors)

 Monday to Sunday 11:00am 1:00am

-F. Playing of recorded music (Indo ors)
+F. Playing of recorded music (Inc loors)

 Monday to Sunday 11:00am 1:00am

-G. Performance of dance (Indoors)
+G. Performance of dance (Indoor rs)

 Monday to Sunday 11:00am 1:00am

-H. Entertainment of a similar descr iption to that falling within E, F, or G (Indoors)
+H. Entertainment of a similar des cription to that falling within E, F, or G (Indoors)

 Monday to Sunday 11:00am 1:00am

 Monday to Sunday 11:00am 1:00am

-J. Provision of facilities for da ncing (Indoors)
+J. Provision of facilities for dancing ng (Indoors)

 Monday to Sunday 11:00am 1:00am

-K. Provision of facilities for en tertainment of a similar description to that fa alling within I or J ( Indoors)
+K. Provision of facilities for entert tainment of a similar description to that fa lling within I or J (Indoors)

 Monday to Sunday 11:00am 1:00am

-L. Late night refreshment (Ind oors)
+L. Late night refreshment (Indoor rs)

 Monday to Sunday 11:00pm 1:00am

-M. The sale by retail of alcoho ol for consumption ON the premises only
+M. The sale by retail of alcohol for or consumption ON the premises only

-service services commences and Mail all the Phillips in the Section and Monday to Sunday 11:00am 1:00am
+Monday to Sunday 11:00am 1:00am

-THE OPENING HOURS OF THE PREM IISES
+THE OPENING HOURS OF THE PREMIS ES

 Description Time From Time To

 -1 Monday to Sunday 7:00am 1:20am